acl2025-srw/acl2025-srw.github.io/index.md

 ----
 # News Alerts

+June 25, 2025: At least one author of each accepted paper must complete the registration by this date.

+June 23, 2025: Grant application has been closed.

+June 21, 2025: All the reviews have been returned to the authors.

 June 6, 2025: Filling this [form](https://cryptpad.fr/form/#/2/form/view/IrfF8hdarp0UwDMlrIApSUjPIo5XoyzsBLRHIPkhMIU/) for obtaining a VISA in advance, more [info](https://2025.aclweb.org/visa/) here.

 May 24, 2025: [Grant Application Guideline](https://acl2025-srw.github.io/travel_grant) has been updated